spaelling/Azure-PowerShell-Snippets/src/ConvertTo-AzureFunctionApp/readme.md

 ![Example](example1.gif)

 The PS function must be available to the FA function.
-Best practice is to import modules and place functions in `profile.ps1`.
+Best practice is to import modules and define functions in `profile.ps1`.

 For this to work first dot-source `ConvertTo-AzureFunctionApp.ps1`.